 If you’re still interested, you should feel free to send me recipes or other food-related memories or experiences you want me to make, write about, or discuss!
 Here is the link to the Google form.
 If I write about it, you’ll be contacted before and during writing, and you’ll be credited after publishing.

 A bit about me.
 My name is Jonathan Katz.
-By day I’m a graduate student in urban planning in Maryland (I used to be a public servant in New York City.)
+By day I’m a civil servant in the US government in Washington DC.
+(I used to be a public servant in New York City.)
 By night, I’m a nerd for all things diaspora and mildly obsessed with food – be it what I just ate, what I am eating, what I will eat soon, or “noms” in the abstract.
-I’ve written about diaspora, Judaism, food, migration, and other stuff for Jewish Currents, In Defense of Processed Food, AJAM Media Collective, The Jewish Daily Forward, New Voices Magazine, Roads and Kingdoms, Africa Is A Country, The Jewish News, Quarterly of East Asian Studies, Border Criminologies, Makom, and The Chicago Maroon.
+I’m autistic.
+I’ve written about urban planning, diaspora, Judaism, food, migration, and other stuff for Greater Greater Washington, Jewish Currents, In Defense of Processed Food, AJAM Media Collective, The Jewish Daily Forward, New Voices Magazine, Roads and Kingdoms, Africa Is A Country, and others.